Might Not

-"Might Not" is a song by Palestinian-Canadian rapper Belly featuring Canadian singer the Weeknd.
-The song was released on December 18, 2015, by Roc Nation and XO as a single from the former's mixtape Up For Days.
-Produced by Ben Billions, it reached number 68 on the US Billboard Hot 100.
+"Might Not" is a song Canadian rapper Belly featuring Canadian singer-songwriter the Weeknd.
+The song was released on December 18, 2015, through Roc Nation and XO as the only single from the former's mixtape Up For Days.
+Written alongside producer Ben Billions, it reached number 68 on the US Billboard Hot 100.
 The official remix features new material from American rappers 2 Chainz and Yo Gotti.

 Composition

 It is a hip hop and trap song in the key of C♯ minor.

 Music video

-The music video for "Might Not" premiered on December 18, 2015, on Belly's Vevo account on YouTube.
-It was directed by Shomi Patwary and Belly and since its release, has received over 70 million views on YouTube.
-The music video stars Belly and the Weeknd getting intoxicated at a party with the excessive intake of pills and booze, which leads to heavily hallucinations to the point where they feel they might not make it.
+The music video for "Might Not" premiered the same day as the song's release on Belly's Vevo account on YouTube.
+It was directed by Shomi Patwary and Belly, and has received over 79 million views on YouTube as of February 2024.
+The video includes the two artists, who are attempting to navigate a party while highly intoxicated.
+Throughout the video, a warbling distortion is present, along with what The Fader describes as a "disassociated" look on the artists' faces.